MaxHalford/yamp/README.md

 # yamp

 ## Motivation

 You want to document your project.
 You make an effort and write docstrings.
 You try Sphinx.
-You think it sucks and it's slow -- I did.
+You think it sucks and it's slow — I did.
 You now want to use ([Material for](https://squidfunk.github.io/mkdocs-material/)) [MkDocs](https://www.mkdocs.org/).
 You realize it only does rendering and does not parse docstrings.
 You need some glue in between.
 This is it.

 This is yamp: Yet Another MkDocs Parser.
 It's opinionated and makes decisions for you.
-It's what we use to produce the [documentation](https://riverml.xyz/latest/) for [River](https://github.com/online-ml/river/).
+As an example, it's used to produce the [documentation](https://riverml.xyz/latest/) for [River](https://github.com/online-ml/river/).

+## Features

+- Docstring inheritance — methods inherit docstrings from their parent(s)
+- Type annotation friendly — no need to specify parameter types in docstrings if they're already type annotated
+- Automatic linking — class and function mentions are automatically replaced with a link
+- Pretty doctests — `>>>` and `...` are automatically removed from doctests

 ## Installation